 Outside of the assistance concierge services provided to current tenants, this level of client service looks incredible on a job posting.
 Imagine the look on the faces of top talent when they discover that their prospective employer has premier concierge services at their disposal to fulfill their every request, all the while with a smile on their face.
 Having concierge service on-site comes across as more elite and select than the aforementioned secretary or assistant.

 From the perspective of a commercial real estate landlord, there are a plethora of benefits to outsourcing concierge services to a third-party provider.
-The contracted concierge service screens, hires, and trains the on-site concierge, giving the landlord one less item to worry about.
+The contracted concierge service screens, hires, and trains the on-site concierge, giving the landlord one less item to worry about when running their company.

 Since the service takes place on-site at the property, the concierge serves as a personal representative for property management.
 This frees up the property management team to handle more critical tenant and building issues such as maintenance.